“HipHistory NB” to Bring History Alive for New Bedford Middle Schoolers

-HipHistory NB will be the theme of a youth engagement program in New Bedford’s three middle schools, along with Nativity Preparatory School and Global Learning Charter Public School, thanks to grants awarded to AHA!, 3rd EyE Unlimited and the Community Foundation of Southeastern Massachusetts from MassHumanities and the New Bedford Education Foundation
+“HipHistory NB” will be the theme of a youth engagement program in three New Bedford schools — Roosevelt Middle School, Nativity Preparatory School, and Global Learning Charter Public School — thanks to grants awarded to AHA!, 3rd EyE Unlimited, and the Community Foundation of Southeastern Massachusetts from MassHumanities and the New Bedford Education Foundation.

 “We’re thrilled to be able to launch a project that will connect local students with the identity of their city and the evolving nature of civic engagement,” said AHA!
 Director Lee Heald.
 “HipHistory NB will share the resources of the community with local schools, connect kids from different schools and culminate in performances which give back to the community.”

 "This is such an exciting opportunity to engage the schools and community in a common goal that will impact the students in a positive way,” said Lynn Souza, Director of Fine Arts for the New Bedford Public Schools.
 “Not only will students be learning about their community, but they will be working together with students from different schools.
 There is so much investment in the students from all partners and I can't wait to see the culminating performance!”